 Raised garden beds, however, do not require this much preparation at all.
 In fact, any kind of mulch, fertilizer, compost, and manure can be sprinkled directly on top of the soil in a raised bed regularly.
 Due to the natural processes that occur in this type of garden bed, there is no need to do manual labor to work these materials into the soil.

-These natural processes are mostly credited to the efficient levels of drainage that exist in most raised garden beds, as well as the helpful insects that exist among the vegetation.
+These natural processes are mostly credited to the efficient levels of drainage that exist in most raised garden beds, as well as the helpful insects that exist among the vegetation, answering again on why raised garden beds are beneficial.
 The worms that crawl through the dirt in a raised planter break the soil apart and loosen it as they are passing.

 The process of the soil rotating and loosening without any kind of human interaction is ideal for any garden, because manual tilling can sometimes cause more problems than it can solve.
 One of these problems, which will be highlighted in a future section of this article, is the spread of weed growth that commonly happens after the soil is forcefully broken apart and tampered with.